knnymllr/knnymllr/README.md

-# Welcome to my Portfolio Site
+# 👋 👋

 My name is Kenny Miller.
 I'm a web developer living in Philadelphia.
 After 10+ years working in restaurants, event planning, and mental health I decided to learn how to build websites.
-This is my attempt to document my progress from beginner all the way to professional beginner.
+I will use this environment to document my progress from beginner all the way to professional beginner.

 ## Goals v 1.1.2